torutk/CalendarGadget/README.md

 - execute an executable jar for all platform. (required JDK 11)

-### after install of self-contained applicaiton package(MSI)
+### after install of self-contained application package(MSI)

 - execute a short-cut icon or a native executable file

 ### gadget common functions support

-- move window by mouse dragging
+- move window by a mouse dragging
 - resize window by Ctrl key + mouse wheeling
 - close window by context menu (pop up by right mouse button)
-- save window position and size when closing, load these status on start.
+- save window position and size when closing, load these statuses on start.
 (command-line option is priority than this save and load status)

 ### command-line options